 Ethical Concerns and Data Disclosure.
-Our research did not involve interaction with any human subjects, including scammers.
-We collected public data from social media profiles using API queries.
+Our research did not directly involve interaction with any human subjects, including scammers.
+We collected publicly available data from social media profiles using API queries.
 Additionally, we disclosed our findings to all five social media platforms: X, Instagram, Facebook, YouTube, and Telegram.
 For payment profiles linked to scamming accounts, we collaborated with PayPal and the cryptocurrency abuse database Chainabuse, both of which provided positive feedback and scam validation.
 We also shared email addresses, phone numbers, crowdfunding URLs, and survey forms associated with these scamming profiles with their respective service providers.
 PayPal confirmed that the flagged accounts were involved in various nefarious activities.
 Chainabuse's evaluation of cryptocurrency addresses revealed the scale of these attacks and associated financial losses.
 In summary, our work received several positive acknowledgments and validation of the abuses caused by fraudulent social media profiles soliciting donations.
-We provide our research code in a GitHub repository [30] to foster future research.
-However, data related to scammers will be only shared with the researcher upon request to prevent potential retribution attacks.
+To foster future research, we provide our research code in a GitHub repository [29] and an extended version of our work in a technical report [1].
+However, all data related to scammers will be only shared with interested researchers upon request in order to prevent potential retribution attacks.